${\mathbb P}^1$-gluing for local complete intersections: Main theorem: The monic inversion principle

-This shows that \cite[Theorem 3.2.7]{f} is not correct in its present form.
-Soon thereafter, the author of this appendix could spot the gap in the arguments leading to this theorem in \cite{f}.
-It is in Lemma 3.2.3, \emph{op. cit.}.
-Using notations and terms therein, we observe: \emph{it is not clear why $vM$ has the strong lifting property.} Indeed $I(v)=I(vM)$ but the generators have to be lifted modulo $(s-\lambda a_i)^2$.
-This was also privately communicated to the author of \cite{f}, which has been duly acknowledged in \cite{f2}.

-One might hope that perhaps this gap can be fixed.
-However, S. Mandal, in collaboration with none other than M. P. Murthy, came up with two examples in \cite{m2}, showing that assertions in \cite[Theorems 3.2.7, 3.2.8]{f} are not valid.
-The strong form of Murthy's conjecture in \cite{f} is derived from these results.
-As a consequence, the conjecture is in general open and the best known solution is the one provided by Mohan Kumar forty years ago.

-\rmk In the context of the present article, the above clarification was necessary.
-A diligent reader would notice that if the arguments in \cite{f} were correct, then the arguments in this article can also be extended to answer Question \ref{mainq} in the introduction, (without any restriction on the coheight of the ideal) for the type of rings considered here.
-Our article actually shows that the formalism developed in \cite[Sections 1, 2]{f} is quite useful in the range $2n\geq d+3$, and it should have significant applications as exemplified in \cite{dtz}.

 {\bf Acknowledgements.} We sincerely thank Ravi Rao for clarifying numerous queries.
 We are deeply indebted to S. M. Bhatwadekar for his critical reading of an earlier version and for pointing out a mistake in the proof of Theorem \ref{biject}.
-The question tackled in this article was proposed to the first author by S. M. Bhatwadekar and Raja Sridharan around the year 2000, as a part of his thesis problem.
-The first author takes this opportunity to thank them once again for their care and encouragement.
+The question tackled in this article was proposed to the first named author by S. M. Bhatwadekar and Raja Sridharan around the year 2000, as a part of his thesis problem.
+The first named author takes this opportunity to thank them once again for their care and encouragement.
+The third named author acknowledges Department of Science and Technology for their INSPIRE research grant.